 I used a super fine scratch remover to finish the glasses.
 It is always used with a different felt cone, specially kept separate from the blue polishing compound.

 As I mentioned the clear glass had a little chip in one place, I had to remove some material, and thus I got a little thinner wall.
 It had to be done as it was unsafe for use, but the fix can be barely spotted.
-The next and the last step I did was the deep cleaning, all the chemicals were removed, the glasses were thoroughly washed and dried.
+The next and last step I did was deep cleaning, all the chemicals were removed, and the glasses were thoroughly washed and dried.

 The bigger glass can be used for 500 ml drinks like beers or ciders.
 The smaller glass is perfect for liqueurs, bigger vodka shots any other spirits.
 They are beautifully finished, and all the edges are factory-like, super smooth and very professional.
 Also, capacities are perfectly sized for use with certain alcohols.